felleg/felleg.gitlab.io-backup/content/posts/20201018-misterfpga.md

 {{< figure src="/img/nullobject-workbench2.jpeg" caption="The workbench of [nullobject](https://twitter.com/nullobject), one of many FPGA developers specializing in reverse engineering arcade games">}}

 Since the same electronic circuits are being replicated, the electronic output is also the same.
-In reality, even I would have difficulty in a blind test to know whether I'm playing on an FPGA or on the real deal.
-Since the MiSTer can even follow original specs more closely than the original consoles, in some way it is often more accurate than the machines it is emulating.
+**Audiophiles, this should especially make your ears perk up.
+This is cycle-accurate audio.** In reality, even I would have difficulty in a blind test to know whether I'm playing on an FPGA or on the real deal.
+Since the MiSTer can even follow original specs more closely than the original consoles, in some way it can often be more accurate than the machines it is emulating.
 If you dread input lag in your gaming sessions, the MiSTer has you covered.
 Using FPGA, you can switch between different console revisions on the fly (e.g. sound chips on the Sega Genesis, different color palettes, etc.).
 You don't have to fear about aging chips: every time you